Q: Will the family glitch fix help my family?

 What is the family glitch?

-As a result of the “family glitch,” people applying for coverage in the exchange/marketplace are ineligible for premium subsidies if they have access to employer-sponsored health insurance that’s considered affordable and that provides minimum value.
+As a result of the “family glitch,” from 2014 through 2022, people applying for coverage in the exchange/marketplace were ineligible for premium subsidies if they had access to employer-sponsored health insurance that provided minimum value and was considered affordable for just the employee — regardless of the cost to add family members to the plan.

-But the affordability determination has always been based on just the cost for the employee’s coverage, without considering how much the employee will have to pay to cover their family members.
-If the employee’s self-only coverage is considered affordable, the whole family is deemed ineligible for subsidies in the exchange, regardless of how much they have to pay for family coverage.
+If the employee’s self-only coverage was considered affordable and the family members were eligible to be added to the plan, the whole family was deemed ineligible for subsidies in the exchange, regardless of how much they had to pay for family coverage.

-The proposed rule change would make premium subsidies newly available to some of the people who are currently affected by the family glitch.
-Employees who are offered affordable health coverage would still be ineligible for premium subsidies in the marketplace.
-But if the employer-sponsored coverage offer for their families is not considered affordable, the family members would potentially be eligible for marketplace subsidies.
-If you want to learn more about the proposed rule change, we have a detailed explanation here.
+The rule change applies as of the 2023 plan year.
+So it was in use during the open enrollment period in the fall of 2022 making premium subsidies newly available to some of the people who were previously affected by the family glitch.
+Employees who are offered affordable health coverage are still ineligible for premium subsidies in the marketplace — nothing has changed about that.
+But if the employer-sponsored family coverage offer is not considered affordable, the family members are potentially eligible for marketplace subsidies.
+If you want to learn more about the rule change, we have a detailed explanation here.

-However, the proposed rule would not change anything about the employer mandate rules (which require large employers to offer affordable coverage to full-time employees, but without any affordability requirements for family members).
-And it would not change anything about the way premium tax credits are calculated when some family members are covered by a marketplace plan while others are covered by an employer-sponsored plan.
+However, the rule does not change anything about the employer mandate rules (which require large employers to offer affordable coverage to full-time employees, but without any affordability requirements for family members).
+And it does not change anything about the way premium tax credits are calculated when some family members are covered by a marketplace plan while others are covered by an employer-sponsored plan.

 Who will the family glitch fix help?